 Whenever you open up something with text – whether it’s a fashion magazine, a blog about cooking or a flyer from a local aspiring D.J. – we expect certain aesthetics – or at least judge them.
 While most people don’t consciously realize it (unless you’re a designer), anything with words makes some kind of impression, and not just the words, but the kind of font those words are presented with.
 A fashion magazine usually uses some kind of serif font.
 Flyers often use bold fonts, like Tungsten or Broadway.
-Any font or combination of fonts conveys a visual meaning that can either belie or support the intended message.
+Some marketing materials combine font for a unique branded message.

 Most design advisors – meaning the most prominent design bloggers and/or influential designers online– say there is no right or wrong way to combine fonts and there are no actual rules.
 I slightly disagree with that.
 It’s just that there are so many rules and so many exceptions to those rules that it’s basically like having no rules for font design at all.
 But there are most certainly wrong ways to combine fonts, especially for certain types of media or industries – for example, font combinations for a medical site or a wedding magazine.
 There are certainly font combinations that just wouldn’t suit either one.